goto-bus-stop/crossguid/README.md

 ## Windows

-On Windows we just use the the built-in function `CoCreateGuid`.
+On Windows we use the built-in function `CoCreateGuid`.
 CMake can generate a Visual Studio project if that's your thing.

 ## Android